-For any parent, the idea of their teen going overseas without them for the first time can be daunting and nerve-wracking.
-But whether your teen is venturing Down Under, or taking a gap year before Uni to explore the UK and Europe, there are things you can do to help prepare them – and you – for their solo departure.
+For any parent, the idea of their teenager going overseas without them for the first time can be daunting and nerve-wracking.
+But whether your teen is skipping Gold Coast schoolies and opting for Fiji instead, or taking a gap year before Uni to explore the UK and Europe, there are a few things you can do to help prepare them – and you – for their solo departure.

-A quick Google search will arm you with packing lists, do's and don'ts and a heap of suggestions, but as the FXperts, we wanted to focus on tips for your teen's travel money options and money safety.
+A quick Google search will arm you with packing lists, dos and don'ts, and more, but as the FXperts, we wanted to focus on tips for your teen's travel money options and money safety.

-These days there are quite a few different options available to travellers when it comes to how they take their money overseas:
+These days, there are quite a few options available to travellers when it comes to taking money overseas, including:

 - Prepaid travel money cards

-We always recommend arranging some foreign currency cash before departing, so that when your teen lands at their destination, they have money on hand for a quick meal, public transport from the airport, and anything else they may need in the first few days - just in case they have problems finding an ATM, exchanging money or using their cards.
+We always recommend arranging some foreign currency cash before departing, so when your teen lands at their destination, they have money on-hand for a quick meal, public transport from the airport, and anything else they may need in the first few days.
+This is especially handy in case they have problems finding an ATM, exchanging money, or using their cards.

-- You can lock in an exchange rate*, so you and your teen know exactly how much is available to spend
+- You can lock in an exchange rate* so you know exactly how much is available to spend.

-- It is a safe and secure alternative to carrying too much cash
+- It’s a safe and secure alternative to carrying large sums of cash.

-- The card is PIN protected, and easily cancelled should it be lost or stolen – a replacement card will quickly be sent out to your teenager
+- The card is PIN protected, and easily cancelled should it be lost or stolen – a replacement card will quickly be sent out to your teen.

-We're all for multiple travel money options - the more backups your teen has, the better you will probably sleep at night.
-And, if an emergency strikes, then having a debit or credit card on hand will be, well, handy.
+We're all for multiple travel money options; the more backups your teen has, the better.
+If an emergency strikes, having a debit or credit card on hand will be, well, handy.

-But, we do suggest finding out from your teen's bank what fees will be associated with using their card overseas.
-Each time they use their bank card to withdraw money they will likely be charged an overseas ATM fee by the New Zealand bank, as well as a fee charged by the local ATM owner, as well as a foreign currency conversion fee.
-If they use the card to pay for transactions in a store or online, then there may be a conversion fee and a transaction fee charged.
+But we do suggest confirming what fees will be associated with using their card overseas by enquiring with their bank.
+Each time they use their bank card to withdraw money, they will likely be charged an overseas ATM fee by the Aussie bank, a fee from the local ATM owner, and a foreign currency conversion fee.
+If they use the card to pay for transactions in a store or online, there may be a conversion fee and a transaction fee charged.